Layer-wise Geometric Approximation Rates for Deep Networks: Introduction

-However, despite the formal similarity mentioned above, the mathematical interpretation of the two frameworks is substantially different.
-In a standard ResNet, the hidden state at an intermediate depth is usually regarded as an internal feature representation whose role is primarily instrumental, namely, to facilitate the production of the final output after all residual blocks have been trained jointly.
-As a result, theoretical guarantees for ResNets are typically formulated for the full network output, and intermediate layers are seldom assigned an explicit approximation-theoretic meaning.
-Moreover, when additional residual blocks are appended to a standard ResNet, the optimization problem is usually altered globally; earlier layers are not designed to remain fixed approximants at coarser resolutions, and their interpretation may change after retraining the enlarged model.
-MGDL is conceptually different in precisely this respect.
-In the MGDL paradigm, the readout \(\Phi_\ell\) at grade \(\ell\) is not merely an internal feature state, but an approximation object in its own right.
-Each intermediate model is intended to approximate the target function at a specific level of resolution, and this interpretation is preserved as further grades are added.
-The previously constructed grades remain fixed, while the newly introduced term \(\Gamma_\ell\) is trained specifically to reduce the residual error left by \(\Phi_{\ell-1}\).
-Consequently, the passage from \(\Phi_{\ell-1}\) to \(\Phi_\ell\) has a clear mathematical meaning: it corresponds to moving from a coarser approximation scale to a finer one.
-In this sense, the progressive structure of MGDL is not merely an optimization heuristic, but a genuine multilevel approximation mechanism, and the results of this paper provide a rigorous quantitative foundation for this interpretation.
+The mathematical interpretation, however, is different.
+In a standard ResNet, an intermediate hidden state is typically viewed as an internal feature representation whose role is to help produce the final output after the full network has been trained jointly.
+Approximation guarantees are therefore usually formulated for the terminal network, and intermediate layers are not normally assigned independent approximation meaning.
+Moreover, when additional residual blocks are appended, the optimization problem is usually changed globally; earlier layers are not designed to remain fixed approximants at coarser resolutions.
+In the MGDL viewpoint used here, by contrast, each readout \(\Phi_\ell\) is an approximant in its own right.
+Its interpretation is preserved when further grades are added, because the previous grades remain fixed and the new term \(\Gamma_\ell\) is constructed to reduce the residual left by \(\Phi_{\ell-1}\).
+Thus the residual structure is not used only as an architectural or optimization device; it implements a genuine multilevel approximation mechanism.